 TUSSI-ORGANIDIN NR oral Overdose

-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: fast/slow/irregular heartbeat, slow/shallow breathing, cold/clammy skin, loss of consciousness.NOTES:

 Do not share this product with others.
 It is against the law.

 This medication has been prescribed for your current condition only.
 Do not use it later for another condition unless told to do so by your doctor.
 A different medication may be necessary in that case.MISSED DOSE: